 - People aren’t judging you as you think; you are just judging yourself.
 If you did any kind of presentation, no one would care if you stumbled on a few words.
 They would understand or most likely not even notice.
 Would you judge or be critical of anyone who did not make a perfect presentation?

-- Every time you do something new that makes you feel a little uncomfortable, see it as a sign of growth – a sign you are stepping out of your comfort zones.
+- Every time you do something that makes you feel a little uncomfortable, see it as a sign of growth – a sign that you are stepping out of your comfort zones.
 It is not a sign to retreat, or that anything is wrong, it is a sign of you growing as a person.
 It is something you should embrace and be proud of.

 - Learn to have a better relationship with yourself.
 Let go of all the masks and fake personas and look to find the real you again.
 In doing so, you will automatically be more comfortable around others.